 There are two keys to making this countertop:

 - Make sure that your cedar 2″ x 4″ lumber is thoroughly dry.
 I used boards that I had had on hand and had been sitting outside in the Texas heat for at least a couple of months before making the countertop, so there was no moisture left in the boards at all.

-- The boards are very rough and require a whole lot of sanding.
+- Cedar 2×4 boards are very rough and require a whole lot of sanding.
 Start with something like an 80-grit paper on a belt sander, and work your way to the finer grits for a really smooth finish.

 The good thing about cedar lumber is that the edges are VERY square, and not rounded like the edges of pine lumber generally are.
 That made it so much easier to fit them together edge-to-edge without needing a table saw.

 So can this be used as a kitchen countertop?
 Technically, yes.
-And since it’s solid wood, it could also be used with an undermount sink.
-However, cedar is a soft wood, so you’d need to manage your expectations because it can, and probably will, easily scratch and dent.
+But if you’re going to use it in a kitchen, I suggest doing a really good job on gluing the boards together (a much more thorough job than I did on mine).
+Make sure that the glue is applied thoroughly on the edge of each board before gluing it to the next board, and clamp them together if you have long clamps.
+Since this countertop is made with solid wood, it could also be used with an undermount sink.
+However, cedar is a soft wood, so you need to manage your expectations before using it in a kitchen because it can, and probably will, easily scratch and dent.

 My concrete kitchen countertops are by far the most labor-intensive DIY countertop I’ve ever done.
 But as you can imagine, because they’re concrete and not wood, they’re also the most durable.
 You can find the entire process in the following posts…